 “Housing for Health” services include intensive case management and linkage for referrals of homeless individuals via the Los Angeles County Coordinated Entry System (CES) and those being diverted or released from incarceration who are linked to housing subsidies.

-Operated by the Alcott Center, The Fisher House is a bridge housing facility providing temporary residence to 43 men impacted by mental health issues, recently released from incarceration, and in receipt of rehabilitative services.
+Operated by the Alcott Center, Fisher Place is a bridge housing facility providing temporary residence to 43 men impacted by mental health issues, recently released from incarceration, and in receipt of rehabilitative services.
 It is supported by the generosity of Actress/Director/Mental Health Advocate Joely Fisher and the Fisher Family.